Alan J. White

 Jennifer Pretz – Registered Dental Hygienist

 Jennifer has worked in the dental profession since 1993 doing everything from dental assisting to patient management to dental hygiene.
 In 2000, Jennifer completed her dental hygiene degree and is currently licensed in Virginia and New Jersey.
-She enjoys spending time with her husband, Dave, and son, Jared, reading, outdoor activities, and traveling.
+She enjoys spending time with her husband Dave, son Jared, and daughter Lillyan.
+She also enjoys reading, outdoor activities, and traveling.

 Cheri Downs – Dental Assistant